Ted Bundy's rooming house in Seattle

 Bundy lived on the second floor for four years until he left for Utah on September 2nd, 1974.

-He started his crime spree while he was living here in January of 1974.
+He started his crime spree while he was living here in January 1974.
 He attacked his first known victim, Karen Sparks, in a house that was less than half a mile away.

 The following month, he kidnapped Lynda Ann Healy from a nearby house on 12th Avenue NE.